 When the first snow flurries hit the ground is when we officially enter soup season.
 French Onion Soup has a special place in our hearts because it requires a central technique for good cooking—caramelizing onions.
-Browning or carmelizing onions is an exercise in patience and expands basic cookery chops in building flavor.
+Browning or caramelizing onions is an exercise in patience and expands basic cookery chops in building flavor.
 It’s a cooking tenet applicable anywhere but should be mastered here in all its melty goodness.
+Try some more soups in our Best Soup Recipes of 2024!

 -